Septic Services in Iowa Colony, TX

 Who handles septic permits in Iowa Colony?

 Brazoria County is the TCEQ-authorized agent for all septic permits in the Iowa Colony area.
 All installations, repairs, and modifications require a county permit.
 You'll need a licensed professional to perform the soil evaluation and design the system.
-Contact Brazoria County at 979-864-1708.
+Contact Brazoria County OSSF at 979-864-1708.

 My Iowa Colony home has an older septic system.
 Should I be concerned?